ledlamp/jCMD/README.md

 jCMD can now look for messages containing invalid invites and delete them if configured to do so.
 It can also delete ones from people who left the guild.

 # How to set up this bot
-*I will assume that you are familiar with Node, the Linux command line, and how to edit a JSON file.*
+*I will assume that you are familiar with Node and how to edit a JSON file.*

 Do `npm install`.
 Rename the `config_template.json` to `config.json`, then modify the file's contents to the info you have.
 Add a folder named `data` and then make folders named `guilds` and `users` inside `data`.